School Health Project

 Why do we ask for your help?

 By providing LEAP to schools in malaria areas we can provide a healthy and bright future to children.
 The results with participating schools are so good that many other schools wish to join the project.
-We ask you to adopt a school for the period of one year.
+We ask you to adopt a school.
 For only €120 our partners in Africa can:

 - Give a school a LEAP-machine and instruct teachers on how to use it